KateBlueSky/bf16_experiments/README.md

 ## 📄 `test_mkl_bf16.cpp`

 Benchmark the `float32 → bfloat16` conversion using intrinsics + cblas_gemm_bf16bf16f32 vs a single cblas_sgemm call.
+The run_test.sh can be used to test a range of values for M N K

 ### 🔧 Compile: